nikitavoloboev/data/web/browsers/Bookmarklets.md

 ## [Online article discussion finder](https://github.com/theoretick/discuss-it)

 Lets you see where the link you are watching right now has been discussed before.
 Super handy.

+# Notes
+- you can add bookmarklets in Safari either by
+	- dragging a bookmarklet from a webpage to your bookmarks bar then moving it from there
+	- creating a random bookmark, then editing it and changing the URL to the bookmarklet JavaScript